Bloor St E - Open Green Space

 Border Vacuum Risk

 Border-vacuum factors within 50 m of the park: Bloor Street East, Bloor Street East, Bayview-Bloor Ramp, Bloor-Danforth Line, Bloor-Danforth Line.
-Jacobs warned that highways, rail, parking lots and blank institutional edges act as "vacuums" — they suppress foot traffic and isolate the park from its neighbourhood.
+Jacobs warned that highways, rail, parking lots and blank institutional edges act as "vacuums" that suppress foot traffic and isolate the park from its neighbourhood.

 Source: Toronto Street Centreline (highways) + rail layer + OSM landuse + building footprints